quandis/website/README.md

 - Marketing employee for landing pages and other marketing content
 - Developers for technical documentation, using markdown
-- Automation for technical documentation, pushing markdown to the site using the WordPress API
+- Automation for technical documentation, pushing markdown to the site using an API for additions and updates

 We're looking for an estimate to execute on these requirements.